Arnold Machin: Conservation

 In the year 1956, while resident at number 15 The Villas, Stokeville, an estate of 24 Victorian houses in Stoke-upon-Trent, he received publicity in the national press when he chained himself to an old metal lamp-post, in protest at its planned removal.

 Machin's protest, "against the destruction of all the beautiful things which is going on in this country" did not prevent the lamp-post from being replaced by a concrete one; however, it was given to him for his own garden and his wife Patricia unlocked him.
 The lamp has since been restored to its original position.

 Family

-Machin and his wife had a son, Francis (1949–2007), who was also an artist, and an architect.
+Machin and his wife, (the author and painter Patricia), had a son, Francis (1949–2007), who was also an artist, and an architect.

 After Francis died, some of his father's possessions, from his house near Eccleshall in rural Staffordshire, were sold at auction.
 These included the fourth of the known final plasters made to create the Machin stamp series, the three others being kept in the Royal Mail archives.

 Minor planet 3109 Machin is named in his honour.